djlacavera21/nyano.org/README.md

 that pages remain available when offline.
 Load the homepage once and it will work without a network connection.
 When offline, requests will show a lightweight offline page if the resource is unavailable.
 The service worker can be removed via your browser settings if needed.

+The homepage also caches the latest Nano price and network status in `localStorage`.
+When the APIs are unreachable, the last known values are shown with a `(cached)` label so the page still displays useful information even without connectivity.
 ## Desktop wallet
 See [linux-desktop](linux-desktop/) for an Electron-based desktop wallet and miner.
 The app now includes seed management, network selection on the settings page and a contacts view